-- Maintain a clean driving record
+- Be at least 21 years old and have a clean driving record

 - Complete a certification course and bus driver training

 - Undergo a comprehensive medical exam to identify health problems that could affect capacity to drive safely